-The following are some of the things I researched for the Sisters of Lazarus series.
+The following are some of the things I researched for my biblical novels.
 Those based upon research are noted as Real.
 The items added for creative license are noted as Hollywood.

-Real or Hollywood, throughout the entire Sisters of Lazarus series, my intention was to remain historical, culturally, and biblically respectful.
+Real or Hollywood, throughout all my biblical novels, my intention was to remain historical, culturally, and biblically respectful.

 Historically, this costly gift was given to a Jewish girl by her parents for her dowry.
-On her wedding night, at the time their marriage was consummated, the bride would pour the perfume over her husband’s feet, as a sign of submission and love.
-Mary’s giving part of her own dowry [pouring the spikenard on the feet of Jesus] was a statement of complete love, devotion, submission, and obedience.
+On her wedding night, after their marriage was consummated, the bride would pour the perfume over her husband’s feet, as a sign of submission and love.
+In “BEAUTY UNVEILED; Sisters of Lazarus, Book One,” Mary giving part of her own dowry [pouring the spikenard on the feet of Jesus] was a statement of complete love, devotion, submission, and obedience.